exhuma/python-course-basic/slides/index.rst

 .. note::

+   * Once a variable is assigned a type, the type of that variable can no longer change.
+But the same name can later refer to a new object.
    * Common practice for indentation is to use 4 spaces.
 See :pep:`8` for more details on code-style.
    * The condition in the ``if`` statement is by convention not surrounded by